UK Home Secretary’s Shocking Admission About the Emerging AI Surveillance State

 There was also the recent controversy over West Midlands Police’s handling of its AI search for data about alleged Israeli football fan violence, which generated false claims of a non-existent match.
 The ensuing scandal undermined public confidence in officers’ use of the technology, reports The Telegraph.

 Perhaps more disturbing of all was Mahmood’s response to the scandal: she told MPs that AI was an “incredibly powerful tool that can and should be used by our police forces” but said it needed to be regulated in a way that was “always accurate”.
-In other words, for AI systems to function correctly, all that is needed is the right sort of regulation.
-It’s a perfect example of why bureaucrats should be kept as far away as possible from these technologies.
+In other words, in Mahmood’s mind, for AI systems to function correctly, all that is needed is the right sort of regulation.
+It is a masterclass in why bureaucrats should be kept as far away as possible from these technologies.

 Meanwhile, the energy and water demands of the data centres needed to run these AI systems are growing exponentially, as BlackRock Chairman and CEO Larry Fink laid out at Davos two years ago.
-Fink, who is now co-interim Chair of the World Economic Forum, said that data centres would need “massive power”, which is a huge “investment opportunity”.
+Fink, who is now co-interim Chair of the World Economic Forum, said that data centres would need “massive power”, which he described as a huge “investment opportunity”.

-But it won’t just be big tech companies and financial giants that will be footing the bill; it will be us, as Yves noted in her pre-amble to a recent cross-posted article by Jomo Kwame Sundaram on the growing global revolt against data centres:
+And it won’t just be big tech companies and financial giants that will be footing the bill; it will be all of us, as Yves noted in her pre-amble to a recent cross-posted article by Jomo Kwame Sundaram on the growing global revolt against data centres:

 I find it remarkable that data center, as in AI, new energy demands are being foisted onto all customers.
 Those demanding incremental and higher cost energy should pay more.
 But instead the population at large is subsidizing AI, both through said energy costs plus also bearing the cost of additional pollution.

-And this is perhaps the darkest part of all (as well as the greatest insult): not only do governments and the corporations whom they serve and represent plan to use AI to imprison and enslave us; they want us to pick up the tab along the way.
+And this is the really insulting part: not only do governments and the corporations whom they serve and represent plan to use AI to digitally imprison us; they want us to pick up the tab along the way.

 [1] According to a 2015 article in The Guardian, it wasn’t actually Bentham himself who came up with the idea: